home-assistant/home-assistant.io/source/_integrations/nasweb.markdown

 Before you can add the NASweb integration to Home Assistant, you need to create a user that has access to the NASweb API.

-To create a NASweb user with access to the NASweb API, follow thses steps:
+To create a NASweb user with access to the NASweb API, follow these steps:

 1. To log into device `NASweb` page, enter the device IP in your local network:
    - `https://` + `Device IP` + `/nasweb` (for example: `https://192.168.117.230/nasweb`)